oracle-livelabs/apex/apex-workflows/add-human-tasks/4-add-human-tasks.md

   > **Note:** _APEX$TASK\_PK is a substitution string holding the primary key value of the system of records (in this case, the doctor's employee number)._

-5. Navigate to **Participants** tab, and enter/select the following values:
+5. Navigate to **Participants**, and enter/select the following values:

     - Participant Type: **Potential Owner**